ScottyLabs/otterhound/services/networking/README.md

 * Private subnets (`10.x.10-12.0/24`) intended for application containers, Lambda functions, and other private resources.
 * Database subnets (`10.x.20-22.0/24`) intended for RDS, Redis, and other isolated resources.

-For cost purposes, we opt for a single availability zone (AZ) per VPC.
-We have per-AZ NAT gateways, i.e. one per VPC.
+Despite having 2 availability zones (AZs) for dev/staging and 3 AZs for prod, we opt to have these AZs share a single NAT gateway per environment.
+This is to satisfy the RDS DB subnet group's two-AZ requirements while reducing NAT-related costs.

 This service also sets up the internet gateway, route tables, and security groups.